 For multiple-day writing residencies, allow up to five classroom sessions each day at $900 per day.
 Most schools choose a week or two while others plan for once-a-month ongoing visits or create schedules that best fit their needs.

 Creative expression workshops can include up to five classroom sessions each day at $900 per day.

 Event fees vary but are generally $400 to $800.

 Free 10-minute Q&A online visits are available when a new book is released and also as my schedule allows.
 Online live presentations (usually by Skype) are $125 for up to 30 minutes, and $175 for up to 50 minutes.
 These are a great option for schools that are remote or lack funding for live author visits.

 Passion is contagious.
-Let me help you inspire your students to read, write, dream, and create!
+Let me help you inspire your students to read, write, speak, dream, and create!